tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/DELETE Bucket website_intl.md

 #### Common response headers

-This response uses common response headers.
+Common request headers are used for this action.
 For more information, see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).

 #### Special response headers

-This response does not use any special response header.
+Special headers are not used for this action.

 ### Response body

-The response body of this request is empty.
+Empty

 ### Error codes

-No special error message is returned for this request operation.
+No special error message is returned for this action.
 For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 ## Example